 Training for Faculty and Staff

-Prior to classes commencing in August of each year, the ODH conducts several large-scale, in-person training sessions for key populations who are likely to become aware of issues of sexual harassment or assault as they arise for students, faculty, and staff.
+Prior to classes commencing in August of each year, the OIEC conducts several large-scale, in-person training sessions for key populations who are likely to become aware of issues of sexual harassment or assault as they arise for students, faculty, and staff.
 These populations include graduate teaching assistants and instructors, resident advisors and community assistants, new faculty, and student employees for large departments such as housing and dining services.

-ODH training includes information on the sexual harassment policy, the discrimination and harassment policy, and the conflict of interest in cases of amorous relationships policy.
+OIEC training includes information on the sexual harassment policy, the discrimination and harassment policy, and the conflict of interest in cases of amorous relationships policy.
 Both the online and on-site presentations focus on the real-life applications of these policies and the way in which cases arise in the classroom, workplace, and living environment.
-Specifically, with respect to the sexual harassment policy, ODH training defines sexual harassment and includes a discussion as to what constitutes quid pro quo sexual harassment and hostile environment sexual harassment.
+Specifically, with respect to the sexual harassment policy, OIEC training defines sexual harassment and includes a discussion as to what constitutes quid pro quo sexual harassment and hostile environment sexual harassment.
 The training provides information on and defines unwelcomeness, severity and pervasiveness, and the objective and subjective standards.
 The trainings clarify the overlap between sexual harassment and other behaviors, including providing definitions of sexual assault, domestic violence, dating violence, and stalking.

 The Office of Victim Assistance offers training for students, staff and faculty to help respond to someone who has suffered a traumatic incident.
 This session will help with tips on how to respond to someone after a traumatic or life disrupting event including, but not limited to, sexual assault, intimate partner abuse, stalking, discrimination, and bias motivated incidents.
 When a trauma survivor is supported it can help with healing and recovery, as well as increase the likelihood that they will seek out other professional support.